dipsscor/API-Gateway-Kong/README.md

         6. Go back to "services" section --> eligible consumers --> check both the consumers "mike /john" are added.

-Test the services by passing the credentials in the header of the requests.
+Test the services by passing the credentials {Username and Password} in the header of the requests.

 ### Postman Logs:
     Without Authentication: